pluralitas/objTinDetect/README.md

 ### Audio Recording Settings
 These settings control the input device's configuration and the recording process.

 - **TARGET_SAMPLE_RATE**: The sample rate in Hz for recording.
 The application will search for a device that supports this rate.
-Default: 192000.

 - **TARGET_CHANNELS**: The number of audio channels.
-Default: 1 (Mono).

 - **TARGET_FORMAT**: The data format for the audio stream. pyaudio.paInt16 represents 16-bit audio.

 - **CHUNK_SIZE**: The number of audio frames per buffer.
 A smaller size may reduce latency but increase CPU usage.
-Default: 4096.

 - **DEFAULT_OUTPUT_DIR**: The name of the folder where recordings will be saved by default.
-Default: "OBJTIN Recording".

 - **FIXED_RECORDING_DURATION_SECONDS**: The duration of each recording in seconds.
-Default: 30.

 ***
 ### Spectrogram Parameters
 These settings control the appearance and detail of the Log-Mel spectrogram.

 - **SPEC_N_FFT**: The length of the Fast Fourier Transform (FFT) window.
 A larger value increases frequency resolution but decreases time resolution.
-Default: 8192.

 - **SPEC_HOP_LENGTH**: The number of audio samples between adjacent FFT windows.
 A smaller value increases the overlap and the time resolution of the spectrogram.
-Default: 2048.

 - **SPEC_N_MELS**: The number of Mel bands to generate, which determines the vertical resolution of the spectrogram.
-Default: 128.

 - **SPEC_WINDOW**: The window function to apply before the FFT.
-Options include 'hamming', 'hann', 'blackman', etc. Default: 'hamming'.
+Options include 'hamming', 'hann', 'blackman', etc.

 ***
 ### Sound Detection and Analysis Parameters
 These values tune the algorithm that classifies the audio.

 - **WINDOW_DURATION_MS**: The duration (in milliseconds) of each chunk used to calculate the RMS of the signal.
 This affects the time resolution of the peak detection.
-Default: 50.

 - **RELATIVE_THRESHOLD**: A ratio (std_dev / mean_rms) used to determine if a significant sound is present.
 A higher value makes the detection less sensitive.
-Default: 0.5.

 - **DISTANCE**: The minimum required distance (in number of RMS samples) between detected peaks.
 This helps prevent detecting multiple peaks for a single sound event.
-Default: 7.

 - **PULSATILE_BPM_MIN**: The minimum beats-per-minute (BPM) to be classified as "Pulsatile".
-Default: 40.

 - **PULSATILE_BPM_MAX**: The maximum beats-per-minute (BPM) to be classified as "Pulsatile".

-Default: 180.
+***
+## Class description

+### `AudioController`

+The AudioController class serves as the backend for all low-level audio operations.
+It abstracts the complexities of interacting with the pyaudio library and handles audio device management and data processing.

+- Device Management
+    - Initialize pyaudio instance.
+    - Searches the system for a compatible audio input device that matches the configuration needed.
+    - Returns a True if the suitable input device is found.
+    - Stores the parameters of the input device.

+- Audio Processing
+    - Saves raw recorded audio frames into a `.wav`  file.
+    - Converts raw byte frames into a Numpy array (`y`).
+    - Generates the Log-Mel Spectrogram (`S_mel_db`).

+- Stopping
+    - Uses a `close()` to terminate pyaudio when closing application.
+***
+### `AudioWorker`

+This class is a QThread designed to perform the audio recording in the background.
+By offloading the recording task to a separate thread, it ensures the main application window remains responsive and does not freeze during the recording process.

+- Background Recording
+    - The `run` method creates a new pyaudio stream to continuously read audio data in chunks `CHUNK_SIZE` until the recording is stop automatically (`FIXED_RECORDING_DURATION_SECONDS`) or manually (Stop Button).

+- UI Update
+    - Uses `pyqtSignal` to update on the `MainWindow`.
+    - `progress_updated`: Emits the elapsed and remaining time to update the progress bar.
+    - `status_updated`: Emits status messages to be displayed in the UI.
+    - `recording_finished`: Emits the list of recorded audio frames back to the main window upon successful completion.
+    - `recording_error`: Emits an error message if an exception occurs during the recording process.

+- Stopping
+    - Uses a `stop()` to allos the main thread to interrupt the recording loop early when the user uses the Stop Button.
+***
+### `ClickableLabel`
+A simple class that extends `Qlabel` to add a click functionality.
+***
+### `SoundAnalyser`
+This class is the core algorithm for analyzing the recorded audio to determine if it contains sounds and then classify it into pulsatile or non-pulsatile.

+- Audio Analysis
+    - Takes in the raw audio waveform (`y`) and sample rate (`sr`)
+    - Normalises the audio signal to [-1,1]

+- Sound Detection
+    - Computes the rms of the graph to get the power of the signal
+    - Determines if a significant signals is present by comparing the standard deviation of the RMS values to their mean (`relative_ratio` > `RELATIVE_THRESHOLD`).
+    - Returns a true value if there is sound detected or else a false value and "No Sound" text to be displayed

+- Pulsatile Classification
+    - If sound is detected, it crops the waveform to remove the noise floor.
+Afterwards it performs peak detection on the cropped rms waveform(`cropped_rms`) to find the distinct peaks.
+    - Calculates the intervals between these peaks to determine an average Beats per Minute (BPM)
+    - Classfies the sound as "Pulsatile" or "Non-Pulsatile" based on whether the calculated BPM falls within the `PULSATILE_BPM_MIN` and `PULSATILE_BPM_MAX thresholds`.
+***
+### `MainWindow`
+The MainWindow class controls the UI of the application.
+It inherits from QMainWindow and is responsible for creating the user interface, managing the application's state, and coordinating the interactions between the user and the backend classes (`AudioController`, `AudioWorker`, `SoundAnalyzer`).

+- UI Management
+    - Builds and Organise all the UI elements (Button, labels, progress bar and layouts)
+    - Uses `QstackedWidget` to manange the 3 primary application pages (idle, Recording and Analysis)
+    - Embeds Matplotlib `FigureCanvas` widgets to display the waveform and spectrogram plots

+- State and Logic Controls
+    - Initialise and hold instances of `Audiocontroller` and `SoundAnalyser`
+    - Manages the application's flow: Checking device status --> start recording --> handling record completion --> resetting for a new recording or closing the application.

+- Event Handlling
+    - `handle_start_stop()`: Starts or stops the `AudioWorker` thread.
+    - `handle_save_as()`: Opens a file dialog and saves the recorded audio by calling `audio_controller.save_audio_to_file()`.
+    - `handle_finish_reset()`: Resets the UI and application state back to idle.
+    - `handle_recording_completion()`: A slot that receives the recorded data from `AudioWorker`, triggers the analysis and plotting, and updates the UI to the analysis page.

+- UI Updates
+    - Connects to signals from the AudioWorker to update the progress bar and status messages in real-time.
+    - Calls `update_analysis_plots()` to render the waveform and spectrogram visualizations after a recording is complete.
+    - Manages the visibility and content of the result label ("Pulsatile", "Non-Pulsatile", "No Sound", "Error").

+- Closing event
+    - Handles the application's `closeEvent` to ensure the `AudioWorker` thread is stopped and the `AudioController`'s resources are released properly upon exit.
+***